 When our long-time guests think of the Ranch, they’re likely to think first of horseback riding.
 After all, that’s why we decided to call ourselves a ranch.
 But the fact is, you’ll find more than enough to do here, even if you never find yourself on the back of a horse.

 In the daytime, you can take a serious hike or a leisurely walk, fish for trout in our own pond, go for a wagon ride, play lawn games, enjoy the seasonally heated outdoor pool, or venture a little farther afield to explore the attractions of the surrounding western North Carolina mountains.
-Evenings, on the other hand, are the time for storytelling, piano playing, square dancing and clogging, bonfires and marshmallow roasts, and genuine mountain-style picking and singing.
+Evenings, on the other hand, are the time for storytelling, piano playing, bonfires and marshmallow roasts, and genuine mountain-style picking and singing.

 These are the things that bring families together.
 And these are the things that are likely to bring you back, year after year.
 Just for the chance to experience them all over again.

 Trails that are easy, challenging, and a little of everything in between

 Beyond the boundaries of the Ranch, the rest of western North Carolina is waiting.
 Whitewater rafting and fly fishing.
 Challenging championship golf courses.

 The one-of-a-kind creations of local artisans and craftspeople.
 The Great Smoky Mountains National Park, which shares a mile-long border with the Ranch.